MoaidHathot/Neovim-Moaid/README.md

 * You can install most of the above automatically using `Winget` as follow
     - `winget configure -f configurations/configuration.dsc.yaml`
     - The only thing missing is `netcoredbg` and `html-tidy` since they are not available in Winget.
+    - **note** - this process may take a *lot* of time to finish due to Zig.
+Zig's binaries are highly compressed and it take an unwordly amount of time to uncompress them.
+This doesn't relate to winget or to the configuration file, you'll encounter the same experience when running the installer manually.